Kick Start Productivity, Employee Happiness, and Financial Gain

 In fact, in a recent study reported in an article published on the Society for Professional Resource Management (SHRM) website, employees at a major company were asked what they wanted from management for a job well done.
 In creating the survey, many managers at the company insisted the only answer would be “money.”
 However, the real answer came as a huge surprise.

-One third of employees polled said they wanted to feel appreciated.
+One-third of employees polled said they wanted to feel appreciated.

-This is research from one of countless studies conducted in companies all around the world.
+This is research from one of the countless studies conducted in companies all around the world.
 Results all point to one thing: showing gratitude toward your employees can have a direct impact on building company value and, yes, increasing revenue.